ECE740F21T01/pytorch-pose-hg-3d/new_readme.md

   - Data size cap:
     - To use/remove 3D dataset size limit when using `fusion_3d`, use the `--ratio_3d` argument.
-      - By default, `--ratio_3d` have default value set to 0, i.e. using any value <= 0 will remove the size cap
+      - By default, `--ratio_3d` have default value set to 1.
+      - Using any value <= 0 will remove the size cap.
       - `--ratio_3d 1` will limit `3D dataset size` to be `1 * 2D dataset size`.
 Or replace 1 with any value > 0.

 ## Other Changes From Original Code: